ArwebTeam/arbase/README.md

         ]
       },
-      "acl": { // access control lists. this is where the permission magic happens "moderators": { // we have moderators
+      "acl": { // access control lists. this is where the permission magic happens "moderators": { // we have a moderators list "initial": [ // initially it contains the creator "$creator"
+          ],
+          "fixed": [ // permanently it contains the sub-topic moderators "#~moderators"
+          ],
+          "append": [ // anyone can append who's already a moderator "$~moderators"
+          ],
+          "delete": [ // same goes for deleting "$~moderators"
+          ]
         }
       }
     },